VDA5050/VDA5050/VDA5050_EN_V1.md

 - Control of min.
 1000 vehicles
 - Enabling the integration of vehicles with different degrees of autonomy
-- Enable decision, e.g. with regard to the selection of routes or the behaviour at intersections
+- Enable decision, e.g., with regard to the selection of routes or the behavior at intersections

 Vehicles should transfer their status at a regular interval or when their status changes.